 The Respondents to the class action are Apple Inc and Apple Pty Limited.
 The Respondents deny the allegations and are defending the class action.

-The First Stage Trial will be heard together with a trial in a separate but related legal action that has been commenced by Epic Games, Inc and Epic Games International S.à r.l. (together, Epic Games), in which Epic Games alleges that Apple contravened the same provisions of the Competition and Consumer Act 2010 (Cth) and Australian Consumer Law listed above.
+The First Stage Trial was heard together with a trial in a separate but related legal action that was commenced by Epic Games, Inc and Epic Games International S.à r.l. (together, Epic Games), in which Epic Games alleges that Apple contravened the same provisions of the Competition and Consumer Act 2010 (Cth) and Australian Consumer Law listed above.

 The parties have agreed that the Applicants and class members (who have not opted out) will be bound by all findings of fact, findings of law and mixed findings of fact and law made as part of the First Stage Trial.